Does finasteride work for a receding hairline?

 What causes a receding hairline?

 This is the most common cause of hair loss in men.
-It’s called pattern baldness, as hair is lost in a specific pattern.
+It’s called pattern baldness, as the hair is lost in a specific pattern.
 Your hair usually thins and recedes first along your hairline and on your crown.
-MPB is caused by a mix of ageing, genetics, and hormones.
+MPB is caused by a mix of ageing, genetics and hormones.
 The main hormone involved is called dihydrotestosterone (DHT).
 DHT causes your follicles to shrink over time, meaning the hairs they produce get progressively shorter and finer.
-Eventually, the follicle closes up and produces no hair at all.
+Eventually the follicle closes up and produces no hair at all.
 This is why your hair thins before you get bald patches.

 How does finasteride work for male pattern baldness?